 So there you have it!
 Seven steps and strategies you can use to market your business locally using LinkedIn.
 When you start to focus on your local markets using LinkedIn, you’ll be amazed at just how many people you know, and how many opportunities are out there!
 I know I’m always shocked to realize I know at least one—and sometimes more—gateway people at companies that I want to be working with.
 Or that the Influencers I want to align with happen to be local.
 And that I can still do local marketing even if I can’t get to town as often as I used to.

-By implementing even a few of these strategies you will be able to increase your local visibility exponentially.
+By implementing even a few of these strategies you will be able to increase your local visibility exponentially and get discovered by potential clients.
 And all this is for FREE.
 With a little bit of time investment, you could substantially increase your bottom line!
 It’s worth a try.